sunjh22/CNVPipe/README.md

     snakemake --use-conda --conda-frontend mamba --conda-prefix /a/directory/where/you/store/conda/env/of/softwares --cores 10 --directory /your/working/directory autobinBydepth

-Then followed by

-    snakemake --use-conda --conda-frontend mamba --conda-prefix /a/directory/where/you/store/conda/env/of/softwares --cores 10 --directory /your/working/directory
+This will produce a `logs/autobin/binsize.txt` file, which will be read in real CNV calling process.
+Actually this step will do reads filtering and alignment, thus in later CNV calling, these pre-processing steps will be skipped.

 ### Run CNVPipe

-Notice that this workflow should always be ran under `CNVPipe` directory, users could change the working directory.
+Notice that this workflow should always be ran under `CNVPipe` directory, users could change the working directory for different dataset.
 Under working directory, there should exist a folder containing fastq files of all samples, a sample sheet cantaining the location of samples' fastq files and a config file.

 1. The sample sheet could be generated by a script in `scripts/generateTable.py`, the output is called `samples.tsv`.

         cd /your/working/directory
         python generateTable.py /working/directory/of/fastq/files

-2. The config file could be copied from `CNVPipe` directory into working directory, users need to modify the 'absPath' and the path of various resource files in it.
+2. The config file could be copied from `CNVPipe` directory into working directory, users need to modify the 'absPath' and the path of various resource files in it, and specify a resolution if you do not want CNVPipe to calculate one.

 3. Make sure `snakemake` environment is activated, then run CNVPipe with

         snakemake --use-conda --conda-frontend mamba --conda-prefix /a/directory/where/you/store/conda/env/of/softwares --cores 10 --directory /your/working/directory

-You can use Snakemake dry run to do a test first
+You can use Snakemake `dry run` to do a test first

     snakemake --use-conda --conda-frontend mamba --conda-prefix /a/directory/where/you/store/conda/env/of/softwares --cores 10 --directory /your/working/directory -n

-You can also run specific rules separately, for example you are interested in Delly, you can run with
+You can also run specific rules separately, for example, if you are interested in Delly, you can run with

     snakemake --use-conda --conda-frontend mamba --conda-prefix /a/directory/where/you/store/conda/env/of/softwares --cores 10 --directory /your/working/directory all_delly